Watch now: Four West Ridge students win Barter Theatre awards for writing plays - NewsBreak

 Keep Carter County Beautiful recognized for efforts in No Trash November campaign.

-ELIZABETHTON — Keep Carter County Beautiful was one of three anti-litter organizations that were recognized by the Tennessee Department of Transportation for the results of their efforts in TDOT’s second annual No Trash November, a month-long initiative created to ensure Tennessee roadways re safe from the harmful effects of litter.
-The other two organizations to receive special recognition were Keep Knoxville Beautiful and the American Legion Camden post.
+ELIZABETHTON — Keep Carter County Beautiful was one of three anti-litter organizations recognized by the Tennessee Department of Transportation for their efforts in TDOT’s second annual No Trash November.
+The event is a monthlong initiative created to ensure Tennessee roadways are safe from the harmful effects of litter.

 7 Brew open for business in Kingsport